What makes an image realistic?: Introduction

 is minimal, where $d$ measures the distance to some target image $\x^*$ and $R$ is the number of bits required to encode $\z$.

-In this paper we will take the view that $\x$ is realistic if it appears to have come about in a particular way, which is another way of saying that $\x$ is a plausible sample of a certain distribution $P$.
+In this paper we will take the view that $\x$ is realistic if it appears to have come about in a particular way, which is another way of saying that $\x$ is a plausible sample of a distribution $P$ capturing the data generating process.
 What is considered realistic therefore depends on $P$.
 If $P$ is a distribution over natural images then most photos would qualify as realistic.
-While an MNIST image \citep{lecun2010mnist} would not be considered a realistic example of a natural image we would still consider it to be realistic if $P$ is the distibution of MNIST digits.
+While an MNIST image \citep{lecun2010mnist} would not be considered a realistic example of a natural image, we would still consider it to be realistic if $P$ is the distibution of MNIST digits.

 In Section~\ref{sec:naive} we will first review why common approaches to formalizing realism in terms of probability and typicality fail.
 This will highlight the challenges involved in defining realism and provide motivation for later sections.
 In Section~\ref{sec:divergences} we will review much more successful notions of realism based on divergences, adversarial losses, and feature statistics, and discuss how they still fall short of our goal.
-In Section~\ref{sec:uc} we will make the case that \textit{randomness deficiency} \citep{li1997intro} captures realism and introduce the concept of a \textit{universal critic}.
+In Section~\ref{sec:uc} we will make the case that \textbf{\textit{randomness deficiency} \citep{li1997intro} captures realism} and introduce the concept of a \textit{universal critic}.
 Finally, in Section~\ref{sec:related} we will apply our newly gained understanding of realism to examples from the machine learning literature.